symbat-bekzhigit/FinanceRAG-Challenge/README.md

 # FinanceRAG-Challenge

-_This project was done as a submission for the 4th UNIST-KAIST-POSTECH AI & Data Science Competition in a team of two_<br /> _Kaggle Website for the competition: https://www.kaggle.com/competitions/4-ai-and-datascience-competition/overview_
+_This project was done as a submission for the 4th UNIST-KAIST-POSTECH AI & Data Science Competition in a team of two_

+_Kaggle Website for the competition: https://www.kaggle.com/competitions/4-ai-and-datascience-competition/overview_

 ## Description: